 Nobody likes to read process material, so keep it as light-weight as you possibly can.
 Follow common agile documentation practices such as keeping it concise and working closely with the audience (in this case the team itself) to ensure it meets their actual needs.
 Here are some light-weight options for capturing your tailored process:

 - Use a simple spreadsheet to capture the goal diagram choices.
-We often create a spreadsheet with the following columns: Phase, Process Goal, Decision Point, Choice(s), and Notes (you can download an Excel spreadsheet here).
+We often create a spreadsheet with the following columns: Phase, Process Goal, Decision Point, Choice(s), and Notes.
 Another, more sophisticated option, is to use a commercial product such as Blueprint to tailor your process (and publish it too).

 - Create an A3 overview of the process.
 A common lean strategy is for a team to capture their process on a single A3 (8.5”x11”) sheet of paper and post it on the way where everyone can see it.
 We typically capture a description of a typical day (indicating common working hours, when the coordination meeting is, and so on); an overview of a typical Construction iteration (indicating when common meetings and working sessions are scheduled throughout an iteration); and a graphical depiction of the lifecycle the team has chosen to follow (this is often very high level).
 This overview is typically put on the wall where the team can see it.

 - Put up posters.
 When a team is co-located, in addition to the process overview, we like to put up key concepts such as the DoD, DoR, and roles and responsibilities.
-Some of these things we’ve made available from the Posters page at the Disciplined Agile Consortium site.
+Some of these things we’ve made available from the Posters page.

 - Team process wiki.
 In addition to the printed copies on the way, we like to capture these things on the team wiki (if there is one).
 Once again, follow agile documentation practices for this.